kronosapiens/kronosapiens.github.io/_posts/2015-05-23-the-academy.markdown

 ### Creating a model
 You have a lot of freedom in creating your model, provided that you conform to the following interface:

-1. Your model must inherit from the `BasePredictor` class, which can be imported from `question.prediction.models`
+1. Your model must inherit from the `BasePredictor` class, which can be imported from `prediction.models`
 2. On initialization, your model must accept a `pandas.DataFrame` object as the first argument.
 It can accept an arbitrary number of keyword arguments, which can serve as the parameters to your model.
 The parameters are model-dependent -- you can make them anything you want, or have none at all.
 3. Your model must implement a `predict()` method, which will return a `pandas.DataFrame`, with scores for all of the member's traits. pandas is a very powerful and popular library for doing data analysis.
 You can read more about it [here](http://pandas.pydata.org/)